Euston Tunnel: Construction

-Euston tunnel will be bored using tunnel boring machines launched from the western entrance, near Old Oak Common railway station.
-The tunnel will be 7.2 km long, with an internal diameter of 7.55 m.
-At its deepest point, the tunnel will run 50 m below ground.
+Euston Tunnel will be bored using tunnel boring machines launched from the western entrance, near Old Oak Common railway station.

-The pre-cast concrete sections lining the tunnel will be manufactured by Pacadar UK at their factory on the Isle of Grain, Kent.
-These sections, each weighing 7 t, will be transported to site by rail.
-In excess of 160000 m3 of concrete has been anticipated to be used to produce these sections.
-The use of 3D printing technology will reportedly reduce the amount of concrete used in Euston tunnel in comparison to traditional methods.
+The pre-cast concrete sections lining the tunnel were manufactured by Strabag at their factory in Hartlepool.
+48,294 concrete ring segments will be used to form 8,049 rings to line the tunnels and over 1.5 million tonnes of material will be removed during construction.
+The use of 3D printing technology was trialled to reduce the amount of concrete used in Euston Tunnel in comparison to traditional methods.

-One of the few above-surface elements of the tunnel will be a three-storey building near Euston railway station, adjacent to the existing West Coast Main Line, which will accommodate a 12 m diameter ventilation shaft from the surface to the twin tunnels below; this structure will also facilitate emergency access to the tunnel along with supporting electrical plant rooms.
-The top of this building will be covered by a green roof, stone-paved courtyard and have an entrance from Park Village East.

-In advance of the tunnel's boring, a smaller 853 m long logistics tunnel is being bored using a separate smaller TBM that will facilitate access between the primary construction compound at Atlas Road and Old Oak Common Station, the launch site for the Northolt East and Euston TBMs, through which construction materials such as the precast concrete lining segments will be brought into the site and spoil removed.
-Boring on the Atlas Road Logistics Tunnel began with the launch of TBM Lydia (formerly TBM Ellie on the Crossrail project before being refurbished for HS2 by Herrenknecht) on 12 April 2023, and finished on 23 January 2024.
+In advance of the tunnel's boring, a smaller 853 m long logistics tunnel was bored using a separate smaller TBM that will facilitate access between the primary construction compound at Atlas Road and Old Oak Common Station, the launch site for the Northolt East and Euston TBMs, through which construction materials such as the precast concrete lining segments will be brought into the site and spoil removed.
+Boring on the Atlas Road Logistics tunnel began with the launch of TBM Lydia (formerly TBM Ellie on the Crossrail project before being refurbished for HS2 by Herrenknecht) on 12 April 2023, and finished on 23 January 2024.
+Excavated material will be removed via a conveyor belt installed within the Atlas Road Logistics tunnel, and transported to Willesden Euro Terminal for re-use in Kent, Cambridgeshire and Rugby.

-Two 190 m long TBMs supplied by Herrenknecht will be used to bore the tunnels, with a cutterhead diameter of 8.50 m and weighing 1250 t each.
+Two 198 m long TBMs supplied by Herrenknecht will be used to bore the tunnels, with a cutterhead diameter of 8.53 m and weighing 1624 t each.
 They are named Karen after Karen Harrison, the UK's first female train driver, and Madeline after Madeline Nobbs, former president of the Women’s Engineering Society.

+The TBMs are expected to take 18 months to excavate the tunnels and are planned to reach the Euston cavern by June 2027.
+Madeline began excavation of the upline tunnel from Old Oak Common station on 27 January 2026, and will advance at an average speed of 16 m per day.
+The launch was attended by the Chief Secretary to the Prime Minister, Darren Jones, and the Rail Minister, Lord Hendy.
+Karen began excavation of the downline tunnel on 16 March 2026, in a ceremony attended by two female train drivers from Avanti West Coast.